cramanuj/EPIGEN/Readme.txt

 Document author: Chaitanya R. Acharya;
 Collaborating authors: Kouros Owzar and Andrew S. Allen

 This repository holds the most up-to-date pdf document of our current project.

-Do the following to generate .PDF file.
+INSTRUCTIONS:

 make all
 make clean